-The lines beginning with "#" are comments and are ignored, as are the characters after the "//".
+The lines beginning with "#" are comments and are ignored.
 Run the code like we did before.
 Examine the main output blr.out and make the same plots of the temperature structure and emitted radiation field.
 The predicted radiation field is shown in Figure 3.